 You need to take this into consideration when buying baby clothes and items in general.

 To regulate and prove whether a fabric is truly organic, the Global Organic Textile Standard (GOTS) uses a clearly defined and transparent set of criteria to monitor MOST, if not ALL, fabric manufacturers.

 Once I see this certification, I can immediately trust it!

 If some organic baby fabric manufacturing company passes the GOTS, its exports are made of the BEST organic quality and can be accepted in all major markets.

 On the other hand, transparency of the company’s supply chain helps customers make the RIGHT CHOICE when choosing between organic materials and many brands.

 Organic baby clothes have become the widely preferred choice, but that doesn’t mean your option of conventional fabric is completely toxic.

-This issue arises because there is NOT ENOUGH transparency in the apparel industry about the chemicals used in fabric and their impact on the wearer.
+This issue arises because there is NOT ENOUGH TRANSPARENCY in the apparel industry about the harmful chemicals used in fabric and their impact on the wearer.